obsidiandynamics/socketx/README.md

 ```

 ### High-water mark
 A high-water mark (HWM) acts as a hard cut-off point for the number of outstanding (queued, but not yet sent) messages on a given endpoint connection.
-When a connection reaches its HWM (typically through repeated unthrottled calls to `send()`), the new messages will be discarded.
+When a connection reaches its HWM (typically through repeated unthrottled calls to `send()`), any new messages that would otherwise land above the high-water mark will be automatically discarded.
 By default, the HWM is set to `Long.MAX_VALUE`, which effectively means no HWM.
+It needs to be enabled explicitly.

-An HWM can apply to both server-side and client-side endpoints.
+A HWM can apply to both server-side and client-side endpoints.
 To set a HWM, follow the snippet below:
 ```java
 // for a server
 new XServerConfig().withHighWaterMark(1000);